Colchester Castle Museum

 During the 17th century the castle was at the centre of important historical events.
 In 1645 it was the location for investigation into suspected witches instigated by the self-styled 'Witchfinder General', Matthew Hopkins.
 Hopkins was a local man, a resident of nearby Manningtree, and he used the castle for his rather unpleasant witch interrogations.

 During the Civil War the castle was held by Royalist supporters under the leadership of Sir George Lisle and Sir Charles Lucas.
 In 1648 Parliamentary troops attacked the town, and after a bitter 12 week siege they forced the castle garrison to surrender.
-The Royalist leaders were executed behind the castle, and a memorial in the form of an obelist stands near the execution spot.
-[It is rather poignant that children play and families stroll about the peaceful gardens, never glancing at the memorial or realising that they are enjoying themselves where 17th century soldiers were executed].
+The Royalist leaders were executed behind the castle, and a memorial in the form of an obelisk stands near the execution spot.
+It is rather poignant that children play and families stroll about the peaceful gardens, never glancing at the memorial or realising that they are enjoying themselves where 17th century soldiers were executed].

 The castle was in dire condition after the end of the war, and in 1683 it was sold to John Weeley, who planned to tear it down and sell the stone as building material.
-Fortunately, his plan proved uneconomic, and destruction was stopped, but only after much of the uppr storey had been pulled down.
+Fortunately, his plan proved uneconomic, and destruction was stopped, but only after much of the upper storey had been pulled down.
 Rescue was at hand, for in 1727 an antiquarian and lawyer named Charles Gray was given the castle as a wedding gift.
 Gray began the process of restoring the building, and created an area of parkland surrounding the ruined keep.
 This parkland later became Castle Garden.
 On Gray's death the castle site was sold to the Corporation of Colchester.

 In 1860 the Corporation moved its collection of historic artefacts to the castle crypt, and opened it to the public.
-This was the castle's beginning of a new life as a museum of local history, a role it fulfills today.
-Ongoing renovations ate gradually creating a state-of-the-art museum within the historic Norman fortress walls.
+This was the castle's beginning of a new life as a museum of local history, a role it fulfils today.
+On-going renovations ate gradually creating a state-of-the-art museum within the historic Norman fortress walls.
 The gardens surrounding the castle are open to the public, and you can easily trace the line of the original Roman town walls within the grounds.

 - FACTS AND FIGURES